Capsule Making Definitions

 The two main types of capsules are:

-- Hard-capsules, which are typically made using gelatin and contain dry, powdered ingredients or miniature pellets e.g., made by extrusion.
+- Hard capsules, which are typically made using gelatin but are also made using HPMC and Pullulan.
+Empty capsules are then filled using with dry, powdered ingredients or miniature pellets e.g., made by extrusion.
 Hard capsules are made in two halves: a lower-diameter ‘body’ that is filled with the powder ingredients and which is then sealed using a higher-diameter ‘cap’.

 - Soft- capsules, primarily used for enclosing oils or active ingredients that are dissolved or suspended in oil.
 Soft capsules are made and filled in a continuous process.

-Hard capsules are filled using a filling machine.
+Hard capsules are filled using a capsule filling machine.
 These are available in three main forms:

 - Semi Automatic Capsule Filling Machine